tiborh/writings/voelkerwanderung.md

 _written for: BerkeleyX: ColWri2.1x How to Write an Essay on edx.org_

 Only one thing seems to be certain: thousands of people have been entering Europe daily for many months now.
 Beyond that, nothing seems to be certain.
-There is no agreement on how to name them:
+There is no agreement on how to name them[**]:

   + migrants,
   + immigrants,